American Flagg!: Plot synopsis

-As the series progressed, Chaykin took less and less of a direct role in scripting and plotting the stories out, and by the third year of its run, he really had nothing to do with the book other than cover art.
+As the series progressed, Chaykin took less and less of a direct role in scripting and plotting the stories out, and by the third year of its run, he had nothing to do with the book other than cover art.
 Stories began to violate the rules that Chaykin had explicitly stated in the writer's bible for the series (for instance, California was said to have slid into the Pacific Ocean, but in the final year of the book, California was merely shown to have been abandoned for reasons that were vague at best), and characterizations began to drift considerably as well.
-(Among other things, Flagg abandoned his interest in 1930s jazz, and was frequently shown listening to late-1960s rock, as well as becoming more of a traditional stern-jawed good-guy hero).
+Among other things, Flagg abandoned his interest in 1930s jazz, and was frequently shown listening to late-1960s rock, as well as becoming more of a traditional stern-jawed good-guy hero.
 After trying and failing several times to shore up declining interests, First Comics decided to lure Chaykin back into the writer's seat.
-"American Flagg!" wrapped up its principal storyline with issue #50.
+American Flagg! wrapped up its principal storyline with issue #50.
 By this time, Reuben Flagg had traveled to Mars, overthrown the Plex, and become President of the United States.
 He then decided to separate Illinois from the United States and run it as his own personal fiefdom.
 All issues of this series took place in the year 2031.

-The next year, the comic was re-launched under the name Howard Chaykin's Amerikan Flagg!
-(The "K" and a reversed "r" were to reflect the fact that most of this series took place in Russia) and picked up from where the earlier book had left off (in 2032).
+The next year, the comic was re-launched under the name Howard Chaykin's Amerikan Flagg! (the "K" and a reversed "r" were to reflect the fact that most of this series took place in Russia) and picked up from where the earlier book had left off (in 2032).
 There is some difference of opinion as to whether this new book was intended to be a limited run, or open-ended as is the norm with comics.
 In either case, it ended after twelve issues.
 The final issue ends with a photo album of the Flagg's future domestic life, with many kids, a screaming shrew of a wife, and a balding, overweight Flagg.